wayfair-archive/tungstenjs/readme.md

 ### Bundler (e.g., webpack)

-The recommended method of adding Tungsten.js to your application is via a module bundler such as [webpack](http://webpack.github.io/).
+Tungsten.js can be built for your application using a module bundler such as [webpack](http://webpack.github.io/).
 Because Backbone expects `jQuery` to be present, Tungsten.js includes a jQuery-less shim, `src/polyfill/jquery`, which is included in the default build.

 ### Requirements